Meeker: Most technology companies are far from bubble valuations

-RANCHO PALOS VERDES Calif.
-(Reuters) - Technology companies are far from approaching frothy levels of 1999 and 2000 when measured by a few key metrics, said Kleiner Perkins Caufield & Byers partner and noted Internet analyst Mary Meeker at the Recode conference on Wednesday.
+RANCHO PALOS VERDES, Calif., May 28 (Reuters) - Technology companies are far from approaching frothy levels of 1999 and 2000 when measured by a few key metrics, said Kleiner Perkins Caufield & Byers partner and noted Internet analyst Mary Meeker at the Recode conference on Wednesday.

 “Technology company valuation excess?”
 Meeker asked in one of the slides in her closely-watched annual report on the state of the Internet.